Doug Kingsmore Stadium

 The renovations began during the summer of 2002, which has kept Clemson’s ballpark among the country’s best.
 The stadium has a brick façade that surrounds every entrance.
 A green roof that covers much more of the stands and a press box that is twice as large adds to the comfort of fans attending the game and the media covering it.
 The press box, which is accessible by elevator, includes four large booths for broadcasting and a separate media center that accommodates 18 writers.

 There is also a patio area outside the press box that is above the existing stands along the first and third-base lines.
-The area is used for receptions and other events.
+The area is used for receptions and other events throughout the year.